A C*-algebraic approach to interacting quantum field theories

 As already mentioned, there exist theories of interest, such as the free massless field in $d=2$ dimensions, where such vacuum states do not exist.
-But one can relax the condition of Poincar\'e invariance of primal states and also drop the assumption that the full Poincar\'e group is unitarily represented in the corresponding representations.
-In order to establish the required stability, it would suffice to exhibit primal states, where only the space-time translations are unitarily implemented in the corresponding representations, having generators with spectral properties as stated above.
-Or one may even be content with primal states satisfying a microlocal version of the spectral condition, which does not require the existence of generators.
+But one can relax the condition of Poincar\'e invariance of \primal states and also drop the assumption that the full Poincar\'e group is unitarily represented in the corresponding representations.
+In order to establish the required stability, it would suffice to exhibit \primal states, where only the space-time translations are unitarily implemented in the corresponding representations, having generators with spectral properties as stated above.
+Or one may even be content with \primal states satisfying a microlocal version of the spectral condition \cite{BFK96}, which does not require the existence of generators.

 The condition that the kernels of the resulting irreducible representations $\pi$ are stable under Poincar\'e transformations seems, however, to be inevitable on physical grounds.
 For, otherwise, the Poincar\'e group would not act on the resulting algebras $\Alg_L / \mbox{ker} \, \pi$; it would be truly (not only spontaneously) broken.
-The condition is satisfied by a primal state $\omega$ if all Poincar\'e transformed states $\omega \scirc \alpha_P$ are locally normal with respect to each other, \ie if the restrictions of the resulting representations $\pi_P$ to any given local algebra $\Alg_L(\Oc)$ are quasi-equivalent, $P \in \Pc$, cf.~\cite[Def.\ III.2.2.15]{Haag92}.
+The condition is satisfied by a \primal state $\omega$ if all Poincar\'e transformed states $\omega \scirc \alpha_P$ are locally normal with respect to each other, \ie if the restrictions of the resulting representations $\pi_P$ to any given local algebra $\Alg_L(\Oc)$ are quasi-equivalent, $P \in \Pc$, cf.~\cite[Def.\ III.2.2.15]{Haag92}.